Nuitka/Nuitka/README.rst

 .. code:: python

-   # For setup.py if not you't use other build systems:
+   # For setup.py if you don't use other build systems:
    setup(
       # Data files are to be handled by setuptools and not Nuitka
       package_data={"some_package": ["some_file.txt"]},